 - Flour: All-purpose flour is added gradually over time to ensure the dough reaches the perfect consistency.

 - Potato flakes: The ingredient that gives these rolls their name and iconic texture.
-The potato flakes make them dense yet airy without altering the flavor.
+The instant potato flakes make them dense yet airy without altering the flavor.

 - Powdered milk: This adds to the rolls soft and tender texture.